WHAT IS ccRCC?

 Living with kidney cancer

 If you are diagnosed with kidney cancer, it is normal to feel anxious.
 You may have trouble sleeping or find yourself thinking about your diagnosis a lot.
-You might also feel angry or sad.3
+You might also feel angry or sad.4

-Improvements in kidney tumor identification
+FIND RESOURCESImprovements in kidney tumor identification